IBM/aspera-cli/README.md

 ##### Agent: Direct: Management messages

 By default, `ascli` gets notification from `ascp` on its management port.
-This can be de-activated with parameter: `monitor=false` of `transfer_info`.
+This can be disabled with parameter: `monitor=false` of `transfer_info`.

-It is also possible to send local messages to this management port.
+It is also possible to send messages to `ascp` using this management port.
 A typical use is to change the target rate of a running transfer.

-The communication is done through a flat JSON file that shall be created in `ascli` config folder as displayed with:
+The communication is done through a JSON file that shall be created in `ascli`'s config folder as displayed with:

 ```shell
 ascli config folder